Orange Line (MBTA): Reliability issues and repairs

 Starting in 2015, the MBTA began implementing its $83.7 million Winter Resiliency Program, much of which focused on preventing similar issues with the Orange and Red lines.
 The Southwest Corridor section of the Orange Line is located in a trench and is protected from the worst weather, but the 1970s-built Haymarket North Extension had older infrastructure and was in worse shape.
 From north, it is exposed to the weather and largely built on an embankment, rendering it more vulnerable.
-That section is receiving new heated third rail, switch heaters, and snow fences to reduce the impacts of inclement weather.
-The work requires bustitution of the line from Sullivan Square to Oak Grove on certain weeknights and weekends.
+That section received new heated third rail, switch heaters, and snow fences to reduce the impacts of inclement weather.
+The work required bustitution of the line from Sullivan Square to Oak Grove on certain weeknights and weekends.

 In October 2018, the MBTA awarded a $218 million signal contract for the Red and Orange Lines, which was planned to allow 4.5-minute headways on the Orange Line beginning in 2022.

 On July 22, 2022, an Orange Line train caught fire while crossing the Mystic River.
 A metal sill along the underside of the train came loose and came into contact with the third rail, igniting sparks.
 Passengers had to jump out of the train onto the tracks, and one woman jumped into the river below and swam to shore.
 There were no injuries or casualties.